UDPATED Tuesday, June 4, 2019

 You can call the IRS with questions about the notice if you're really craving a terrifying experience this Halloween season or any time of year.
 The telephone number is in the upper right-hand corner of the notice.
 Have a copy of your tax return and the notice handy.

 Why the IRS is writing: As with all its documents, IRS notices have numerical names.
-The list below covers the notices that the IRS sends to individual taxpayers.
+The list below covers some of the more common notices that the IRS sends to individual taxpayers.

 You'll find a brief explanation of what the notice covers.
 If you want more, you can click on the links for additional information and sample notices from IRS.gov.